-- Doncaster has not compared well with many other local authority areas on the proportion of people who have said it is easy to find information about support.
-However, a large amount of accessible information has been co-produced over the last year with a forward plan for further targeted information in relation to specific areas of activity that people who draw on care and support have identified. - We need to do more to support people with care and support needs to gain and maintain social connections.
-As part of the changes to access, we have embedded our social work teams within local communities to build connections and networks including with voluntary, community, and faith groups working locally.
+- In 2023 Doncaster did not compare well with many other local authority areas on the proportion of people who have said it is easy to find information about support.
+A large amount of accessible information has been co-produced over the last year guided by people who draw on care and support.
+There is a forward plan for further targeted information in relation to specific areas of activity that people who draw on care and support have identified. - We need to do more to support people with care and support needs to gain and maintain social connections.
+As part of the changes to adult social care access, we have embedded our social work teams within local communities to build connections and networks including with voluntary, community, and faith groups working locally.

-- Building on this is a very important area of focus, we have increased access to carers assessments five-fold since 2021.
-Although waiting times have reduced by 25% over the last year, and all urgent needs are dealt with quickly, average waits are still too long.
-As a result, we are introducing a new approach to carers assessments so that they are carried out by a larger group of staff already working alongside Doncaster's communities on wellbeing and prevention. - Doncaster has compared very poorly with many other local authorities for preventative work supporting carers.
-Over the last year, we have improved information and advice as well as increasing the number of people attending carer support groups, we have also increased access to short breaks.
+- We have increased access to carers assessments five-fold since 2021 and waiting times have reduced by 25% over the last year.
+However although, all urgent needs are dealt with quickly, average waits are still too long.
+As a result, we are introducing a new approach to carers assessments so that they are carried out by a larger group of staff already working alongside Doncaster's communities on wellbeing and prevention. - In 2023 Doncaster compared very poorly with many other local authorities for preventative work supporting carers.
+Over the last year, we have improved information and advice as well as increasing the number of people attending carer support groups and access to short breaks (sometimes known as "respite").
 The new approach to carers assessments described above will significantly accelerate our ability to identify, recognise, and connect carers into preventative support and aid social connections. - The high proportion of both people who draw on care and support and of carers who have access to a Direct Payment would suggest this is a strength.
-However, work alongside both groups has suggested we need to do more to improve choice and control, therefore, we have co-produced plans and identified resources to do this. - Following on from our transformation of Occupational Therapy, we have rapidly increased access to minor and major adaptations and have both plans and capacity to further improve this. - We have a strong assistive technology service and also support a partnership approach that has demonstrably increased digital inclusion for Doncaster people.
+However, work alongside both groups has suggested we need to do more to improve the choice and control people experience.
+We have co-produced plans and identified resources to do this. - Following on from our transformation of Occupational Therapy, we have rapidly increased access to minor and major adaptations and have both plans and capacity to further improve this. - We have a strong assistive technology service and also support a partnership approach that has demonstrably increased digital inclusion for Doncaster people.
 There is more we need to do to harness the potential of technology to help people who draw on care and support live more connected lives.
-We have identified capacity to do this.
+We have identified capacity and clear plans to do this. - Last year saw large improvements in the timeliness of Financial Assessments.
+This was an area that had caused concern for Doncaster people reflected in complaint feedback.
+We simplified improvement to support peoples' choice and control and now need to sustain and build on last year's improvement.